Member | Established: 1973 | Member since 1987

 SMO 3: International Standards on Auditing

-The Decree Law No. 5 of 1981 on the Practice of the Auditing Profession delegates audit standard-setting authority to the Ministry of Commerce and Industry (MCI).
-The MCI requires adoption of ISA as issued by the IAASB for audits of all types of companies.
-As of the 2022, the 2021 IAASB Handbook is in effect in the jurisdiction.
+Decree Law No. 5 of 1981 on the Practice of the Auditing Profession delegates audit standard-setting authority to the Ministry of Commerce and Industry (MCI), which requires the application of International Standards on Auditing (ISA) as issued by the International Auditing and Assurance Standards Board (IAASB) for all statutory audits.
+As of the date of the assessment, ISA in effect are aligned with the 2023–2024 IAASB Handbook.

-Lastly, KAAA encourages members to provide contributions to the IAASB exposure drafts and other public consultations.
+In addition, KAAA encourages engagement with the international standard-setting process, including participation in IAASB exposure drafts and public consultations.

 Current Status: Sustain